-As identified in Section 1.1, SSLs of beryllium, cobalt, and lithium have been reported in groundwater samples from monitoring well MW-1603.
+As identified in Section 1.1, SSLs of beryllium, cobalt, lithium, and radium 226/228 have been reported in groundwater samples above the GWPS from monitoring well MW-1603 in August 2019.
 The water quality signatures for well MW-1603 will be discussed within Section 4.3 and compared to the water quality of the BSFAP.